elb0/elb0.github.io/_posts/2017-10-18-future-fit.markdown

 **Moving away from NCEA?**
 No, still aiming for high quality level 2 and 3 (where appropriate) NCEA qualifications, but also widening measures of success.
-NZQA is also trialling certifying micro-credentials.
+NZQA is also trialing certifying micro-credentials.
 Self-driving car engineering example.

 **Justine to Marc: What is the role of business in supporting schools?
 How can be break down the boundaries?**
 There was the SchoolGen project - solar panels on roofs of schools and doing teaching about energy and power.
 It ran for 10 years but they have stopped it now.
 They will launch a new project in January.
 Curriculum material created about business (energy and gas).